DylanDrechsel/dreddit-backend/readme.md

 - Allowing Users to Comment on other users Comments
 - User gets a notification when one of their post has been interacted with

+##If you would like to test Multer or change things around:

+- Fork and Clone this repository
+- Run `npm i` in the directory
+- Run `node server.js` in the directory
+- Open in your favorite code editor
+- Test with Postman

 ## Response for a Post with all its information
 ```
 {